Synergistic signatures of group mechanisms in higher-order systems: Synergy-based detection of higher-order interactions

-\paragraph{Synergy-based detection of higher-order interactions.} It is possible to exploit the relation between higher-order mechanisms and behaviors to detect higher-order interactions from dynamic.
+We can exploit the relation between higher-order mechanisms and behaviors to detect interactions from dynamic.
 We set ourselves in the case in which we want to discriminate between true higher-order interactions (2-simplices) and spurious ones (3-cliques) having access to the nodes' states' time series, the low-order structure of the system and its average generalized degree of order $\ell=2$.
-This setup reproduces the situation in which we have access to the node-level activity of a system, its pairwise structure, and some very coarse information about nodes' neighborhoods in terms of their higher-order connectivity (\textit{e.g.} through local samples).
+This setup reproduces the situation in which we have access to the node-level activity of a system, its pairwise structure, and some coarse information about nodes' neighborhoods in terms of their higher-order connectivity (\textit{e.g.} through local samples).

-The heuristic method for the detection of higher-order interactions is simple.
-Given the average generalized degree $\langle k_2\rangle$ and the number of nodes, we can compute the expected number of 2-simplices in the system as a simple $n_{\triangle}=N\langle k_2 \rangle/3$.
-Once the expected number of 2-simplices within the system is computed we compute the total dynamical O-information for all groups of three nodes connected by pairwise connections (\textit{i.e.} the 3-cliques in the skeleton of the simplicial complex $\mathcal{K}$ under study), rank them by their values of $d\Omega_3^{\rm tot.}$ and mark as ``predicted" higher-order interactions the $n_{\triangle}$ most synergistic ones.
+The heuristic method proceeds as follows.
+Given $\langle k_2\rangle$ and the number of nodes $N$, the expected number of 2-simplices in the system is $n_{\triangle}=N\langle k_2 \rangle/3$.
+Given $n_{\triangle}$, we compute the total dynamical O-information for all triplet groups connected by pairwise connections (\textit{i.e.} the 3-cliques in the skeleton of the simplicial complex $\mathcal{K}$ under study), rank them by their values of $d\Omega_3^{\rm tot.}$ and mark as ``predicted" higher-order interactions the $n_{\triangle}$ most synergistic ones.